Apply for Aid

-The 2020-21 FAFSA is the financial aid application that must be on file with our office for the summer 2021 term.
-If you receive aid from us during fall 2020/spring 2021, you already have a FAFSA on file for the summer.
-For summer 2021: You should register for all your summer classes by May 7 and accept your summer aid in your MyCN Account before your first scheduled class begins to ensure aid processing by the payment due date.
+The 2021-22 FAFSA is the financial aid application that must be on file with our office for the summer 2022 term.
+If you receive aid from us during fall 2021/spring 2022, you already have a FAFSA on file for the summer.
+For summer 2022: You should register for all your summer classes by May 8 and accept your summer aid in your MyCN Account before your first scheduled class begins to ensure aid processing by the payment due date.

-Processing will begin after summer registration opens- approximately April 19th.
-Processing is in order of term start dates.
+Processing will begin after summer registration has been open for a few weeks to allow students to register for summer.
+Processing summer aid is in order of term start dates.
 Check your C-N email for aid notification(s).

 If you qualify for Tuition Waiver, please make sure that your application is on file with the Human Resource Office.
 Email our office with the number of credits you have registered to take for faster processing since we will only check the list of eligible awardees at the start of each module.

-Once the FAFSA is complete and you have registered for classes, your financial aid eligibility for summer will be processed and viewable through your MyCN Account within two weeks.
+Once the FAFSA is complete and you have registered for classes, your financial aid eligibility for summer will be processed and viewable through your MyCN Account.
 You will be sent an email to your C-N email account when your aid is ready to view.
 Your initial aid eligibility will be calculated based on your projected enrollment as noted in the Registrar's file and information from your FAFSA.

 Should your enrollment change, your projected aid WILL change.
 The Financial Aid Office will conduct audits at the census date of each module, but it is your responsibility to notify our office ahead of time if your class schedule changes for any reason.